What is Tongue Weight?

 Class 5 Trailer Hitch

-This is one of the trailer hitches that have a max towing capacity of 18,000 to 20,000 lbs.
+This big daddy of trailer hitches has a max towing capacity of 18,000 to 20,000 lbs.
 They are designed to haul horse trailers, large recreational vehicles, and commercial trailers.